-America's fire service: In 2021, the nation's fire and rescue services responded to 39.6 million calls to protect the public.
+America's fire service: In 2023, the nation's fire and rescue services responded to more than 42.4 million calls to protect the public.
 These firefighters and EMS personnel serve as the backbone of the nation's first response capabilities for both natural disasters and potential terrorist attacks.
 As the population ages and expands, this number is expected to increase significantly.

-In 2020, the nation had approximately 1 million fire and rescue personnel, with 676,900 (65%) of these serving as volunteers.
+In 2023, the nation had approximately 1 million fire and rescue personnel, with 635,100 (62%) of these serving as volunteers.
 Without such service, the nation's response capability would be seriously compromised and no longer universal, serving all communities.

-AFG at a glance
+AFG at a Glance